Rainy Weddings

 Not even the constant rainfall throughout the afternoon could dampen the spirits of those in attendance.

-As the sounds of the consistent rain and the high waters of the nearby Yellowstone River serenaded the evening, the big pavilion transformed smoothly from the ceremony to the catered dinner and then into an energetic all night dance party.
+The sounds of the consistent rain and the high waters of the nearby Yellowstone River serenaded the evening.
+The big pavilion worked as a perfect, versatile space.
+It began as the ceremony site and transformed smoothly into the catered dinner area.
+Soon after, it transitioned into an energetic, all-night dance party at their Livingston KOA Montana Wedding.

-Happiness, smiles and good times abound.
-What a day!
+Happiness smiles, and good times abound.
+What a fun day!

 Here are some of my favorite highlights from my day photographing their wedding celebration.
 Congrats again to the bride and groom Erika and Josh!
 Wish you guys a lifetime of happiness! -M